api-evangelist/website/_posts/2023-11-12-where-is-this-api-gateway-thing-going.md

 ## The Platform API Gateway Capabilities
 Next up are all of the capabilities that have been historically bundled with API gateways to sell the last decades worth of API management and Full API Lifecycle Management (FLAPIM) solutions, and are now apparently being “unbundled”.
 While they were confusingly bundled historically, once the commoditization of core capabilities began happening this list of capabilities began being spun off as startups, and stand-alone open-source solutions catering to API producers looking to manage their operations.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Accounts, Activity, Alerts, Analytics, Application Performance Management (APM), Applications, Automation, Catalogs, Dashboards, Design, Developers, Discovery, DNS, Documentation, Domains, Environments, Extensions, Gateways, Governance, Licensing, Logging, Mocking, Models, Monetization, Monitoring, Networking, Observability, Performance, Policies, Portals, Products, Projects, Reports, Repositories, Roles, SDKs, Search, Serverless, Specifications, Standards, Teams, Templates, Testing, Threat Protection, Tracing, Workspaces</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Accounts, Activity, Alerts, Analytics, Application Performance Management (APM), Applications, Automation, Catalogs, Dashboards, Design, Developers, Discovery, DNS, Documentation, Domains, Environments, Extensions, Gateways, Governance, Licensing, Logging, Mocking, Models, Monetization, Monitoring, Networking, Observability, Performance, Policies, Portals, Products, Projects, Reports, Repositories, Roles, SDKs, Search, Serverless, Specifications, Standards, Teams, Templates, Testing, Threat Protection, Tracing, Workspaces</span></center>

 These capabilities exist within varying orbits of the gateway but aren’t critical to be in the run time, despite what many legacy API gateways will sell you.
 While they are bundled by API management providers, they can just as easily be done as add-ons, sidecars, plugins, or external API-driven platform capabilities.
 Each of these areas should have its own orbit and relationship with the API runtime, and should be adjacent or separate from the API gateway, but stitched together as part of a coherent API lifecycle.

 ## Employing API Contracts
 One of the most defining characteristics of next-generation or at least progressive gateways is the way that they have adopted API contracts.
 The API service providers who are not very far along in their own API journey are using OpenAPI to simply publish documentation or power other platform capabilities.
 While other service providers have seen the power of API contracts as a configuration for the runtime, but also policy generation and enforcement in real time.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">OpenAPI, AsyncAPI, JSON Schema, Protocol Buffers, Avro, Thrift, Spectral, Open Policy Agent (OPA), Extensions</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">OpenAPI, AsyncAPI, JSON Schema, Protocol Buffers, Avro, Thrift, Spectral, Open Policy Agent (OPA), Extensions</span></center>

 For me this layer is separate from any specific platform capability as well as the programmability of the gateway.
 API contracts are more about providing a declarative interface for each API, covering not just the design of the API, but also all of the policies and configuration of the gateway, shaping both upstream and downstream behavior.
 Contracts are how we are going to map, iterate, and evolve the sprawling API landscape at scale across the enterprise, and the industries they operate in.

 ## The Upstream Protocols
 When you use AWS, Azure, or Google cloud API gateways you end up with a wealth of backend services at your disposal, but commercial and open-source vendors tend to focus on these protocols to wire up the backend of their gateways to their operations.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">AMQP, AWS Lambda, Database, ERP, FTP, GraphQL, gRPC, HTTP 1.1, HTTP Long-Polling, HTTP/2, HTTP/3, IMAP, JMS, Kafka, MQTT, NATS, POP3, RabbitMQ, Server-Sent Events (SSE), SMTP, SOAP, TCP, UDP, WebSockets</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">AMQP, AWS Lambda, Database, ERP, FTP, GraphQL, gRPC, HTTP 1.1, HTTP Long-Polling, HTTP/2, HTTP/3, IMAP, JMS, Kafka, MQTT, NATS, POP3, RabbitMQ, Server-Sent Events (SSE), SMTP, SOAP, TCP, UDP, WebSockets</span></center>

 These protocols represent the ways that enterprises are wiring up their internal systems to move digital resources around and execute the capabilities needed to do business.
 W/hile there are many other integrations and connections to upstream resources, this reflects the baseline of what is in use today.

 ## The Downstream Protocols
 API gateways provide a number of common protocols for downstream API consumers to engage with enterprise digital resources and capabilities made available internally, with partners, and the public.
 While HTTP is definitely leading the conversation in implementations, the modern enterprise API landscape is increasingly multi-protocol.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">AMQP, GraphQL, gRPC, HTTP 1.1, HTTP Long-Polling, JMS, Kafka, MQTT, NATS, RabbitMQ, Server-Sent Events (SSE), SOAP, TCP, UDP, WebSockets, HTTP/2, HTTP/3</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">AMQP, GraphQL, gRPC, HTTP 1.1, HTTP Long-Polling, JMS, Kafka, MQTT, NATS, RabbitMQ, Server-Sent Events (SSE), SOAP, TCP, UDP, WebSockets, HTTP/2, HTTP/3</span></center>

 This is an area I predict a lot of investment by enterprise API platform teams and API service providers in coming years.
 We will see a load-balancing of internal and external APIs across these protocols, but the standardizing of policies across each of the protocols will become one of the most critical areas we will need to see investment.

 ## API Gateway Extensibility
 Overlapping with the execution of code at the API gateway level, but with a focus on specific service instead of just code execution.
 I think that API gateways directly reaching out to existing cloud services as a capability, baking in an existing open-source solution, or going full plugin and add-on goes well beyond just code execution.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Add-Ons, Application Dynamics, Auth0, AWS Kinesis, AWS Lambda, Azure Event Hubs, CI/CD, Consul, Database, Datadog, Dynatrace, Etcd, Grafana, HTTP Callout, Istio, LinkerD, Plugins, Prometheus, Serverless, Service Mesh, Side-Car, WASM</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Add-Ons, Application Dynamics, Auth0, AWS Kinesis, AWS Lambda, Azure Event Hubs, CI/CD, Consul, Database, Datadog, Dynatrace, Etcd, Grafana, HTTP Callout, Istio, LinkerD, Plugins, Prometheus, Serverless, Service Mesh, Side-Car, WASM</span></center>

 Some of these I should be grouping as part of platform capabilities above, but I think extensibility will need more consideration about how I group things versus how the API gateway providers I reviewed are grouping things.
 I am more about grouping things based upon the common view for the enterprise perspective, and not just the API service provider.